 (2) A request for a minor variance shall be submitted with a registration form.

-(3) The POTW Authority shall not grant a minor variance from any requirement of this general permit which is inconsistent with section 22(a)-430-4(q) of the Regulations of Connecticut State Agencies or without the concurrence of the receiving POTW.
+(3) The POTW Authority shall not grant a minor variance from any requirement of this general permit which is inconsistent with section 22(a)-430-4(q) of the Regulations of Connecticut State Agencies.

 (4) The POTW Authority shall notify the applicant in writing of his/her decision to approve or deny the minor variance request.